Bryce Cotton: Early life

 Cotton was born and raised in Tucson, Arizona.
-He loved sports as a child, playing basketball, football and baseball.
-Due to suffering from a rare form of epilepsy, he was advised during fifth grade to no longer play football due to the high risk of head injuries which could lead to seizures.
-Focusing on basketball, one of Cotton's biggest deficiencies was his lack of height.
-He worked with his uncle, former NFL player David Adams, for an edge to combat taller opponents.
-Cotton's parents separated when he was a toddler and his father worked as a police officer on the other side of the country.
-Money was tight and Adams often provided them with financial assistance during tough times.
+His parents separated when he was a toddler and his father worked as a police officer on the other side of the country.
+He reconnected with his father in New York while in college.
+His uncle, former NFL player David Adams, often provided the family with financial assistance during tough times.
 Cotton's grandmother, Mary, helped raise him and his brother Justin while their mother worked in real estate.